10 Most Successful Pirate Captains

-Cheung Po Tsai, a fisherman's son and later pirate captain was best known and successful Chinese pirate during 19th century.
+Cheung Po Tsai, a fisherman's son and a later pirate captain was best known and prosperous Chinese pirate during the 19th century.
 In the height of Cheung's power, his fleet counted an army of 20,000 men and several hundred ships.
 Cheung Po Tsai collected enormous treasure that was later found in a small cave.
 Today, that cave is named after him.

 5. Peter Easton (English, 1570 – 1620)

-His very large and powerful fleet counted 40 ships and over 1500 men in height of his power.
+His vast and powerful fleet counted 40 ships and over 1500 men in the height of his power.
 Peter's most significant victory came in 1610 in Newfoundland against Sir Richard Whitbourne's fleet as he defeated 30 ships.
 He also captured many prize ships including famous Spanish ship "San Sebastian".

 4. Sir Henry Morgan (Welsh, 1635 - 1688)

 Famous fearsome captain, Henry Morgan was a pride of Great Britain.
-Morgan success came when he arrived on Jamaica as England’s naval solider.
-He made first good step by joining a famous buccaneer, Captain Christopher Myngs in conquest of Spanish colonies Vildemos, Trujillo and Granada.
-With his success and good connections on Jamaica he quickly became leader of Jamaican fleet.
+Morgan success came when he arrived on Jamaica as England’s naval soldier.
+He made the first right step by joining a famous buccaneer, Captain Christopher Myngs in the conquest of Spanish colonies Vildemos, Trujillo, and Granada.
+With his success and good connections on Jamaica, he quickly became leader of Jamaican fleet.

-With his new ranks Captain Morgan first successfully raided coast od Yutacan Peninsula and the rich town Granada in Central America.
-In 1677 he captured Puerto Principe in Cuba and straight after a well-guarded town Puerto Bello.
-In 1669, with he conquered the city of Marcaibo in Venezuela.
+With his new ranks Captain Morgan first successfully raided coast od Yutacan Peninsula and the wealthy town Granada in Central America.
+In 1677, he captured Puerto Principe in Cuba and straight after a well-guarded town Puerto Bello.
+In 1669, with he conquered the city of Maracaibo in Venezuela.
 However his biggest achievement was capture of Panama City, one of the richest city of that time, with 1200 buccaneers and 30 ships in truly epic battle.

 Welsh pirate, Bartholomew "Black Bart" Roberts was probably last great pirate captain of Golden Age of Pirates but also the most successful one.
 This cold-blooded pirate was best known for plundering more than 400 ships which is absolute record amongst pirates.